-Family and Medical Leave (FML) - General Provisions
+Family and Medical Leave Act (FMLA)-General Provisions

-The following text is from the federal notice, Employee Rights and Responsibilities Under the Family and Medical Leave.
-Specific information that the district has adopted to implement the FML follows this general notice.
+The following text is from the federal notice, Employee Rights and Responsibilities Under the Family and Medical Leave Act.
+Specific information that the District has adopted to implement the FMLA follows this general notice.
 Policy DEC(LOCAL)

+Leave Entitlements

-Basic Leave Entitlement: The FML requires covered employers to provide up to 12 weeks of unpaid, job-protected leave to eligible employees for the following reasons:
+Eligible employees who work for a covered employer can take up to 12 weeks of unpaid, job-protected leave in a 12-month period for the following reasons:

-- For incapacity due to pregnancy, prenatal medical care or child birth; - To care for the employee's child after birth, or placement for adoption or foster care - To care for the employee's spouse, son or daughter, or parent, who has a serious health condition; or - For a serious health condition that makes the employee unable to perform the employee's job.
+- For incapacity due to pregnancy, prenatal medical care or child birth; - To care for the employee's child after birth, or placement of a child for adoption or foster care - To bond with a child(Leave must be taken within 1 year of the child's birth or placement); - To care for the employee's spouse, child, or parent, who has a qualifying serious health condition; - For the employee's own qualifying serious health condition that makes the employee unable to perform the employee's job; - For qualifying exigencies related to the foreign deployment of a military member who is the employee's spouse, child, or parent.